importpw/import/Readme.md

 shells.

-Inspired by Go's import command, you specify the URI of the shell script, and the `import` function downloads it and caches it to `~/.import-cache` _forever_.
+Inspired by Go's import command, you specify the URI of the shell script, and the `import` function downloads the file and caches it to `~/.import-cache` _forever_.

-The code will never change from below your feet and it will work offline.
+The code will never change from below your feet and will work offline.

 ## Compatibility